|

 Cotati Creek Critters Project Site ~ The Laguna de Santa Rosa ~ Why Plant Trees? ~ What About Flood Control? ~ Native and Invasive Plants ~ Why Plant Native Grasses? ~ Flora & Fauna ~ Revegetation Plant List

-Cotati Creek Critters current project site is a 1-mile reach of the main channel of the Laguna de Santa Rosa in Cotati and part of Rohnert Park – NOT Cotati Creek, which is a smaller tributary that flows into the Laguna channel from the west, under Old Redwood Highway close to downtown Cotati, and joins the Laguna de Santa Rosa near Marsh Way, just south of East Cotati Avenue.
+Note: Our name is confusing.
+The site doesn’t include Cotati Creek, which is a smaller tributary that flows into the Laguna channel from the west, under Old Redwood Highway close to downtown Cotati, to join the Laguna de Santa Rosa channel near Marsh Way, just south of East Cotati Avenue.

 The Laguna de Santa Rosa